BoldingBruggeman/neccton-fabm/README.md

 cd ../..
 ```

+On Windows with Visual Studio/Intel Fortran, replace `make install` with `cmake --build . -t install --config Release`.

-On Linux and Mac, this will place the gotm executable at `$HOME/local/gotm/bin/gotm`
+On Linux and Mac, this will place the gotm executable at `$HOME/local/gotm/bin/gotm`.
-On Windows, it will be placed in `%LOCALAPPDATA%\bin\gotm.exe`
+On Windows, it will be placed in `%LOCALAPPDATA%\bin\gotm.exe`.

 ## Building and installing pyfabm